The Norwegian Centre for Knowledge-driven Machine Learning

 Many machine learning models are built on the assumption that data remain relatively stable over time.
 When the underlying data change, a model’s precision and stability may deteriorate.
 Ensuring reliable operations therefore requires the ability to detect anomalies quickly and accurately.

-We develop statistical and machine learning-based methods for detecting anomalies in data streams in real time.
-Our work focuses on reliable and adaptable algorithms that can handle evolving data patterns while providing clear criteria for when something actually deviates.
+We conduct basic research in anomaly detection and develop statistical and machine learning-based methods for detecting anomalies in data streams.
+Our work focuses on reliable and adaptable algorithms that can handle evolving data patterns while providing clear and well-defined criteria for what constitutes a deviation.

 To learn more about Integreat